aindj/k-SLAM/README.md

 Please contact david.ainsworth08@imperial.ac.uk with any questions or for updates regarding k-SLAM <br />
 A web application (beta) is provided at http://www.sbg.bio.ic.ac.uk/~slam for preliminary analysis of small datasets.
 # k-SLAM

+NEWS:
+A new database installation script is provided (install_slam_new_db.sh) which allows download of the latest NCBI RefSeq genomes.
+This is necessary since the reorganisation of the NCBI ftp server.
+Note: this database contains many new genomes and will therefore increase execution time and memory usage.

 Introduction
 ============
 k-SLAM is a program for alignment based metagenomic analysis of large sets of high-throughput sequence data.<br />